mlgupta/covid-19-tracker/README.md

 # covid-19-tracker
-A PowerBI project that visualizes covid-19 outbreak data for the USA
+A PowerBI project to visualize covid-19 outbreak data for the USA